decentraland/adr/docs/ADR-67-importing-wearables.md

 These properties are used with the purpose described below:

 - The `id` property is the ID that the will have or has (if it's being updated) in the builder-server.
-- The `assetType` is used to identify the type of the asset, wether it's a portable experience or a simple wearable for example.
+- The `assetType` is used to identify the type of the asset, wether it's a wearable or a smart item.
 - The `name` is the name of the wearable, as it's seen in the Marketplace.
 - The `description` is the description of the wearable.
 - The `category` is the category of the wearable (eyewear, hat, etc).